Highlights of the Program

 • Exploring how closed-loop recycling supports zero-waste targets and circular economy outcomes

-Q&A SESSION ON REDUCING SOFT PLASTIC PACKAGING WASTE IN PROTEIN
+Q&A SESSION ON REDUCING SOFT PLASTIC PACKAGING WASTE IN PROTEINS

-CULTIVATED MEAT REDEFINED FOR SUPPLY CHAIN RESILIENCE FOR PROTEIN COMPANIES
+CULTIVATED MEAT REDEFINED FOR SUPPLY CHAIN RESILIENCE IN PROTEIN COMPANIES

 Patricia Bubner